This factsheet is about Chronic Intestinal Pseudo-obstruction

 What more research needs to be done on Chronic Intestinal Pseudo-obstruction?

-Unfortunately, there is no cure for CIP.
-For most patients there are treatments that provide some relief but this is often not complete.
-CIP is relatively rare and has not received much research interest or funding.
+Unfortunately, there is no cure for CIPO.
+For most patients there are treatments that provide some relief, but this is often not complete.
+CIPO is relatively rare and has not received much research interest or funding.
 Further research into understanding the cause of symptoms is urgently needed to help in the development of new and better treatments.
 More specific medications or bowel pacemakers, which help to maintain the muscle contractions in the gut, could in the future help to manage symptoms more effectively.